rfaturriza/movie-app-flutter/README.md

-# Test XSIS
+# Movie App Flutter

-Test XSIS is a Flutter project for testing at XSIS company
+Movie App is a Flutter project with api from https://www.themoviedb.org

 ## Screenshots